Aragatsotn Province

 Aragatsotn (Արագածոտն, [ɑɾɑɡɑˈt͡sɔtən]) is a province (marz) of Armenia.
 It is located in the western part of the country.
 The capital and largest city of the province is the town of Ashtarak.
-The Statistical Committee of Armenia reported its population was 132,925 in the 2011 census.
+The Statistical Committee of Armenia reported its population was 128,941 in the 2022 census.

 Etymology

-Literally meaning "the foot of Aragats" (the highest mountain of Armenia), it is named after the Aragatsotn canton of the historic Ayrarat province of Ancient Armenia, ruled by the Amatuni noble family under the reign of the Arsacid Dynasty.
+Literally meaning "the foot of Aragats" (the highest mountain of Armenia), it is named after the Aragatsotn canton of the historic Ayrarat province of Ancient Armenia, ruled by the Amatuni noble family under the reign of the Arsacid dynasty.

 Geography

 Aragatsotn Province occupies the northwestern part of Armenia and covers an area of 2,756 km2 (9.3% of the total area of Armenia).
 It has internal borders with Shirak Province from the north, Lori Province from the northeast, Kotayk Province from the east, Armavir Province from the south and the city of Yerevan from the southwest.
 The Akhurian River at the west separates Aragatsotn from the Kars Province of Turkey.

-Historically, the current territory of the province mainly occupies parts the Aragatsotn, Nig and Shirak cantons of Ayrarat province of Ancient Armenia.
+Historically, the current territory of the province mainly occupies parts of Aragatsotn, Nig and Shirak cantons of Ayrarat province of Ancient Armenia.

 The northern part of the province is dominated by the Aragats mountain range.
 At the northeast and the east, it approximates the mountains of Pambak and Tsaghkunyats, respectively.
 The mountains of Arteni dominate the northeastern and the central eastern parts of the province.
 The tiny Akhurian valley occupies the eastern edge of Aragatsotn.
 Aragatsotn occupies the northwestern parts of the Ararat plain in the south and the southeast.

 The altitude of the province ranges between 950 and 4,090 meters above sea level.

 Mount Aragats (4,090 m.) is the highest peak of Aragatsotn and Armenia.

 Besides the Akhurian river, the rivers of Kasagh, Gegharot, and Amberd are the main water resources in the province.
 Mountainous lakes including Lake Kari, Lessing, Amberd, Tagavor, and Kuraghbyur are found on Mount Aragats.
 Between 1962 and 1967, the Aparan reservoir was built on the Kasagh river.

 The climate of Aragatsotn is deeply diversified due to the wide range of altitudes of the region.
 The annual precipitation level ranges between 400 mm at the lower areas and 1000 mm at the mountainous territories.